gholness1/CarND-Vehicle-Detection/GaryHolness_writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I did a number of things to reduce false positives.
-When classifying car instances, I also (line 413, 866), I call `svc.decision_function()` and use a confidence trheshold of 0.6 on the Support Vector Machine classification as a way of ensuring that very strong decisions (high confidence) were admitted.
+When classifying car instances (line 410, 413, 879, 883), I call `svc.decision_function()` and use a confidence trheshold of 0.15 on the Support Vector Machine classification as a way of ensuring that stronger decisions (high confidence) were admitted.

-I also maintain a window of 8 video frames over which I compute the average of 8 multi-scale heatmaps.
+I also maintain a window of 8 video frames over which I compute the average of 8 multi-scale heatmaps (line 1164, 1176-1197).
 These two things together, classifier confidence and multi-scale thresholded heat map, seemed to work well.

 ### Here are six frames and their corresponding heatmaps: